sammyd/iOS8-day-by-day-book/manuscript/36-location-notifications.md

 {width=10%,float=left}
 ![](images/36/thumbnail.png)

-iOS8 saw some changes to the way notifications work - particularly around authorization and local notifications.
+iOS 8 saw some changes to the way notifications work - particularly around authorization and local notifications.
 Local notifications can be triggered on a timer, and new to iOS based on location region monitoring.

-It was possible to set up geofencing and present users with notifications when they enter or leave an specified region in iOS7, but it was far from easy to set up.
-This has all become a lot easier in iOS8, but location-based notifications gaining first-class support.
+It was possible to set up geofencing and present users with notifications when they enter or leave an specified region in iOS 7, but it was far from easy to set up.
+This has all become a lot easier in iOS 8, but location-based notifications gaining first-class support.

 The app which accompanies today's post is called __NearlyThere__ and allows a